 We compare the optimization time of various optimizers on the entire JOB benchmark, which is the time from the input of SQL to the generation of the execution plan.
 As depicted in Fig. \ref{fig:optime}, we represent the comparative results using box plots.
 In contrast to PostgreSQL, learned-based optimizers often require longer optimization time due to operations like model inference and plan encoding.
 However, the overhead is negligible compared to the time saved in execution.
-Among these learned-based optimizers, FOSS has the smallest 25th percentile, 50th percentile, and 75th percentile of optimization time, and its distribution is relatively concentrated.
-Most of its optimization time is spent on obtaining the original plan and plan encoding.
-Excessive reliance on the expert optimizer results in long optimization time for Bao and HybridQO.
-Additionally, Balsa, characterized by a lengthy average decision sequence and a wide range of plan exploration strategies, also performs poorly in terms of optimization time.
+Compared to Bao, Balsa, and HybridQO, FOSS has the smallest 25th percentile, 50th percentile, and 75th percentile of optimization time.
+The longer optimization time of FOSS compared to Loger is because the time taken by the traditional optimizer to generate the original plans accounts for a significant proportion of the optimization time in FOSS, while Loger does not require this.
+However, despite Loger having an advantage in optimization time, FOSS still surpasses it in total workload runtime.